mmahoney09110/EldenTracker/README.md

 # OpenAI Proxy Server

-A lightweight ASP.NET Core Web API designed to securely handle and forward requests to the OpenAI API.
-Acts as a proxy between your front-end application and OpenAI, keeping your API key hidden from the client side.
+An ASP.NET Core Web API designed to securely handle and forward requests to the OpenAI API and track users stats.
+Acts as a proxy between my front-end application and OpenAI, keeping my API key hidden from the client side.
+Logs and updated games stats as users use my [Elden Encourgament app](https://github.com/mmahoney09110/EldenRingEncouragement)

 ---